kavia-common/weekly-insight-report-platform-22440-22609/backendexpress/README_REPORTS.md

 Swagger docs:
 - Visit /docs after starting the server to see routes.

+API to DB field mapping:
+- Request body accepts "content" as the narrative of the weekly report.
+This value is stored in the table column "progress".
+- Responses from the CRUD endpoints return raw database rows and therefore will include "progress" (and not "content").
+- Other fields map directly: userId -> user_id, weekOf -> week_of, blockers -> blockers, plans -> plans.

 Materialized View auto-refresh:
 - After successful create, update, or delete operations on weekly_reports, the backend triggers a best-effort refresh of the materialized view public.latest_user_reports.